Tai-chip-design/RISC-V-ACCELERATOR-AI-SoC/README.md

 - A **systolic-array INT8 accelerator** (8x8 processing elements) that performs INT8 matrix multiplication, the core operation behind neural network inference.
 - A **memory-mapped bus** that lets the CPU control and communicate with the accelerator using ordinary load/store instructions.

-The accelerator was validated against real quantized weights exported from a PyTorch-trained model, confirming the hardware computation matches the software reference bit-for-bit.

 ## Why this project

 Modern AI inference chips pair a general-purpose control core with a specialized math accelerator.
 This project is a small-scale, from-first-principles exploration of that pattern: understanding RISC-V instruction encoding well enough to build a CPU by hand, and understanding INT8 quantized inference well enough to design the systolic array that accelerates it.